 The Sad Truth About Animal Charity Donations explained the problem with donations to charity.
 Specifically, the evidence revealed people aren’t thinking critically enough about their giving, the salary structure of non-profits limits their talent pool, and people aren’t donating enough.
 This article explains what motivates people to donate to charity.

 Why Do People Donate?

 Recent research indicates that emphasizing the effectiveness of a charity doesn’t necessarily increase donations.
-This study did, however, reveal that more serious donors care about impact of dollars whereas other donors tend to respond more favorably to an emotional or social appeal.
+This study revealed that more serious donors care about the impact of dollars but that other donors tend to respond more favorably to an emotional or social appeal.
 The impact of ratings from independent evaluators like Charity Navigator appears negligible at best.
 Many people donate based on what interests and affects them more than how wisely money will be spent.

 Research shows that by “simply announcing that match money is available considerably increases the revenue per solicitation by 19 percent.
 In addition, the match offer increases the probability that an individual chooses to donate by 22 percent.”
 This study result makes a strong case for securing and advertising match offers.